Temporary Traffic Management

 Delay Calculations

-As a general guide whenever undertaking alternating flow or detour setups in the Nelson City Council area the following roads will require delay calculations included in your TMP.
+As a general guide, when implementing alternating flow or detour setups in the Nelson City Council area, please include in your TMP delay calculations for the following roads:

 • Annesbrook Drive